-Do you love swimming but worry you may feel “sick” afterward?
+Are you among the many people wondering about the question "can swimming cause vertigo?".
+Well, you're not alone!
+Many are just like you who feel “sick” afterward right after an intense swimming session.
 Swimming is a fun activity until you get dizzy and feel a false spinning sensation.
 Dizziness and vertigo often hit swimmers when they use specific swimming strokes or right after being in the pool.
 Fortunately, they are typically mild and brief, and not a cause for concern.

 If water gets in your ear, you may likely experience dizziness and vertigo while swimming.
 Believe it or not, this is a common occurrence in people, which is why doctors have coined the term “swimmer’s ear” to pertain to any inflammation, infection, or pain in the ear due to water trapped in the ear canal.